1968 Toyota FJ40 Land Cruiser Buildup

 In 2002 I bought my classic 1968 Land Cruiser with the intention of doing a frame off restoration at some point in the distant future.
 Little did I know that "distant future" was only two years away, and the FJ40 rebuild has been ongoing ever since.

-By the time I got my hands on Toyota FJ40, the drive-train was pretty much bone stock except for the 35" mud tires "updated" paint scheems.
+By the time I got my hands on Toyota FJ40, the drive-train was stock except for the 35" mud tires and"updated" paint schemes.
 Mechanically, it was solid, easily able to cruise the highway at 80 mph, cosmetically, on the other hand, there was a lot to be desired.
 The rattle can yellow was exciting, but couple that with the metallic brown hard top and what we had was a very "unique" combination.
 The FJ40 didn't look half bad from a distance, but under all those aluminum panels was the cancer that plagues most vehicles of this age, rust.
 Unfortunately for me, what appeared to be areas of surface rust, turned out to be patch panel after patch panel of stitch welding the body tub rebuild.

-Basically what the Toyota looked like when I bought it in 2001.
+Basically what the Toyota looked like when I bought it in 2002.
 Not bad from 20 feet, not even that bad from the inside, but pull the carpet or crawl underneath and you'll find what appeared to be "just" surface rust.

 Here's the inside of the FJ40 (Those Honda Del Sol seats actually aren't half bad)